Technology-for-the-Poorest-Billion/2024-OVSI/Final_output/prototype_demonstration/final_prototype.md

 # Final Prototype Demonstration

-Following testing we had decided that our monitoring system would use a threshold based system whereby all three thresholds have to be met in order to signal that the concentrator is running.These three thresholds were based off:
+Following prior testing, we had decided that our monitoring system would use a threshold based system whereby all three thresholds have to be met in order to signal that the concentrator is running.
+These three thresholds are related to:
 - a 10 second rolling mean of the accelerometer magnitude
 - a 10 second rolling standard deviation of the accelerometer magnitude
 - a 10 second rolling mean of the microphone magnitude